jaeyonggy/Portfolio/README.md

 ## About Me

-> **"I want to be a data scientist that makes your life comfortable!"**
+> **"I aspire to be a data scientist that makes your life easier!"**
 <br/>

 ### Work experience

 - Research assistant @ Hanyang Univ., applied mathematics, _Aug 2022 - Nov 2023_.
-    - Implemented novel distributions developed in Bayesian statistics methodology.
+    - Implemented novel probability distributions developed in Bayesian statistics methodology.

 ### Education